This article explains the Northern Ireland Executive’s COVID-19 recovery plan.

 How will the Northern Ireland Executive decide when to introduce new steps?

 A central aim of the Northern Ireland Executive in deciding how to progress through the five steps is controlling virus transmission.
 They will use the R number to measure this.
 If each person with COVID-19 only infects one other person, then the value of R is 1.

 The Northern Ireland Executive wants to ensure that the R number stays “at or below 1” throughout the process.

-On 9 July 2020, the Department of Health said that the current estimate of R was within the banding 0.8 – 1.8, and “is highly likely to be over 1 at present”.
+On 6 August 2020, the Department of Health said that the current estimate of R was within the banding 0.8 – 1.8, and “is highly likely to be over 1 at present”.